Master's Programme Computational Science Version 2022 (066 910)

 Admission

 Admission to a master's degree programme is granted centrally by the Admission Office of the University of Vienna.
-You can find information on the admission requirements in the curriculum (in English) and in the Master Access Guide.
+You can find information on the admission requirements in the curriculum (in English).

 Do you have any questions regarding the admission procedure?
 You can find detailed information about your steps in the admission procedure on the website Studying at the University of Vienna.
 Please take note of the application and admission periods.
 Our advice: Submit your application for admission to a degree programme at the beginning of the application period.